-- 1. If you have not already done so, open the Python shell in the ParaView GUI by selecting Tools \rightarrow Python Shell from the menu. - 2.
-Click the Start Trace in the Tool menu. - 3.
+- 1. Click the Start Trace in the Tool menu. - 2.
 Build a simple pipeline in the main ParaView GUI.
-For example, create a sphere source and then clip it. - 4.
-Click Stop Trace in the Tools meu. - 5.
-An editing window will open.
-Save the Python script to somewhere on your hard drive.
+For example, create a sphere source and then clip it. - 3.
+Click Stop Trace in the Tools meu. - 4.
+An editing window will open populated with a Python script that replicates the operations you just made.

 Even if you have not been exposed to ParaView's Python bindings, the commands being performed in the traced script should be familiar.
 Once saved to your hard drive, you can of course edit the script with your favorite editor.
 The final script can be interpreted by the pvpython or pvbatch program for totally automated visualization.
 It is also possible to run this script in the GUI.
-In the Python Shell, click on Run Script and select your script.
+The Python Shell dialog has a Run Script button that invokes a saved script.